1v9/hexo-next-nightmode/README.md

   icon: lightbulb-o
   # Text for sidebar button
   text: Night Mode
-  # If ture, when you disable Night Mode, Hexo will show warning messages in your console.
+  # If true, when you disable Night Mode, Hexo will show warning messages in your console.
   reminder: false
 ```